jsfix-ci/kontent-schema-generator-graphql/README.md

 This schema could be used when creating [GraphQL](https://graphql.org) endpoint from [Kentico Cloud Delivery API REST endpoint](https://developer.kenticocloud.com/reference#delivery-api).

+This schema is primarily meant to be used in combination with the [Official JavaScript SDK](https://github.com/Kentico/kentico-cloud-js/tree/master/packages/delivery) on the top of the Kentico Cloud REST API.
+If you are using REST API directly, you won't get all elements' properties set, because some of them are set by the JS SDK.

 # Get started

 ## Prerequisites